NimaAfkham/NimaAfkham/README.md

 What I Do ->

 🛠 Backend Dev Enthusiast:
 Backend is my playground.
-I work mainly with Python and Django , building solid systems and diving into databases like MySQL and PostgreSQL.
+I work mainly with Python and Django, building solid systems and diving into databases like MySQL and PostgreSQL.

 🤖 Wannabe Data Wizard:
 I’m dabbling in machine learning, having built a couple of prediction models—one for diabetes and another to predict bank loan approvals.
 It’s early days, but hey, everyone starts somewhere!